friendica/red/doc/Plugins.md

     register_hook($hookname, $file, $function);

-$hookname is a string and corresponds to a known Friendika hook.
+$hookname is a string and corresponds to a known Friendica hook.

-$file is a pathname relative to the top-level Friendika directory.
+$file is a pathname relative to the top-level Friendica directory.
 This *should* be 'addon/plugin_name/plugin_name.php' in most cases.

 $function is a string and is the name of the function which will be executed when the hook is called.